 - Well, they'd bought everything they needed, they couldn't normally afford holidays, and their son worked on another continent — of course they'd go see him.
 Besides, the prize wasn't exactly huge.

-- I'm not sure they did spend it all immediately, either; Ron's parents buy him a brand-new broom in OOTP, with the only reaction being at the thought that Ron might want a top-of-the-range broom (Ron asked for a cheaper, though still just released broom) while in COS, they worried about being able to afford everyone's supplies.
-IIRC, the difference in supplies wasn't that much less (figure about $160 difference, or about 32 galleons.
+- Canon also implies they did spend it all immediately, either; Ron's parents buy him a brand-new broom in Order Of The Phoenix, with the only reaction being at the thought that Ron might want a top-of-the-range broom (Ron asked for a cheaper, though still just released broom) while in Harry Potter and the Chamber of Secrets, they worried about being able to afford everyone's supplies.
+The difference in supplies wasn't that much less (figure about $160 difference, or about 32 galleons).
 A broom is likely something around 500-1000 galleons, if not more.
 Ergo, they have more money from somewhere.
 They don't take charity, so it can't be from Dumbledore.
-The twins hadn't set up WWW yet, so... ( also, at about $5 to the galleon, thye won around $50k.
-A trip to Egypt from the UK would be roughly 1K at most.
-Ergo, mots of the winnings were probably saved.
+The twins hadn't set up Weasley's Wizard Wheezies yet, so the money couldn't have come from there, either (also, at about $5 to the galleon, they won around $50k.
+A trip to Egypt from the UK would be roughly 1K at most).
+Ergo, most of the winnings were probably saved.

 Live Action TV